-- Habitat fragmentation is currently threatening the Stag Beetle population at Wimbledon • Common. - The Stag beetle remains vulnerable to extinction in the UK as a result of habitat loss and • fragmentation of populations.
+- Habitat fragmentation is currently threatening the Stag Beetle population at Wimbledon Common. - The Stag beetle remains vulnerable to extinction in the UK as a result of habitat loss and fragmentation of populations.
 Much work has been carried out to improve understanding of the distribution and habitat requirements of the species.
 Effective conservation is dependent upon protection not only of core sites such as Wimbledon Common, but public awareness of the value of gardens and retention of dead wood.
-Continuation of work by the Peoples Trust for Endangered Species is likely to play an important role. - Invasive species, most notably the Oak processionary moth is now well-established at • Richmond Park and are threatening the Wet heathland with cross-leaved heath, European dry heaths and the Stag beetle.
+Continuation of work by the Peoples Trust for Endangered Species is likely to play an important role. - Invasive species, most notably the Oak processionary moth is now well-established at Richmond Park and are threatening the Wet heathland with cross-leaved heath, European dry heaths and the Stag beetle.
 This species represents a serious threat to human health.
-Control is potentially damaging to invertebrate populations and is expensive which may result in reduced nature conservation management. - Public access and disturbance is putting pressure on the wet heathland with cross-leaved • heath, European dry heaths and the Stag beetle.
-High visitor use of the site causes damage to sensitive habitats, and results in adverse impacts such as compaction around the base of mature trees and removal of fallen timber. - Air pollution is putting pressure on the wet heathland with cross-leaved heath and the • European dry heaths.
+Control is potentially damaging to invertebrate populations and is expensive which may result in reduced nature conservation management. - Public access and disturbance is putting pressure on the wet heathland with cross-leaved heath, European dry heaths and the Stag beetle.
+High visitor use of the site causes damage to sensitive habitats, and results in adverse impacts such as compaction around the base of mature trees and removal of fallen timber. - Air pollution is putting pressure on the wet heathland with cross-leaved heath and the European dry heaths.
 Nitrogen deposition exceeds site relevant critical loads.
 Wimbledon Common is subject to high levels of atmospheric nitrogen oxide and ammonia deposition which is likely to be having deleterious effects on sensitive habitats, particularly the heath and mire vegetation.

+Table G5-6: Richmond Park Special Area of Conservation

+Name Richmond Park SAC (UK0030246)

-Table G5-6: Richmond Park Special Area of Conservation Name Location with regards to plan Richmond Park SAC (UK0030246) Richmond Park is located 11 km south of the Plan area
+Location with regards to plan area Richmond Park is located 11 km south of the Plan Area and approximately 2 km south of the river Thames.

 Reason(s) for designation:

-SAC:

-Qualifying features: